phershbe/nodeandreactwithdatabase/frontend/README.md

 This is the client side of the MERN application.
+The main goal here was to get the basic MERN application built and deployed.